Bacon and Goat Cheese Aioli Burger with Crispy Onions

 - Heat your grill to medium heat.
 Cook the burgers for 3-5 minutes, then flip.
 Spread 1 ounce of softened goat cheese on each burger, then cook for another 3 minutes or so, or until they are as done as you want them.

-- Butter the cut sides of the Million Dollar Buns.
+- Butter the cut sides of the buns.
 Place on the grill and cook for 1-2 minutes until the buttered sides are crispy.

 - Assemble the burgers: Bun, aioli, burger, goat cheese, bacon, onions.
 Add more aioli for good measure.